Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 * Zero or more positional arguments
 * Zero or more named arguments

-Missing arguments are bound to their default values.
+Missing arguments are bound to their default values, if they exist.

 #### Variable length parameters